 I'm inspired by the beauty in the mundane, the subtle shapes and casts of light that can be found everywhere in daily life.
 I'm inspired by the landscapes around me everyday, and - most importantly - the people and faces I see everyday.
 Photography is the perfect medium through which I can explore all of that.

-Music had always played a big part in my life, from the stories told to me as a child of my grandfather and his show-band playing together, to picking up the guitar at the age of 14.
-It's always been a huge part of my life.
-That love of music spread into an all-round love for sound and the role it can play in other forms of media.
+Music had always played a big part in my life.
+From the stories told to me as a child of my grandfather and uncles playing together, to picking up the guitar at the age of 14, it's always been a huge part of my life.
+That love of music spread into an all-round love for sound and through college that developed into a passion for exploring the role sound can play in other forms of media.

 I am also interested in voluntary opportunities and have given time to helping a local youth organisation with music and photography projects, as well as through general volunteering opportunities.
 I believe in setting aside time for volunteering opportunities, so please don't hesitate to contact me.
-I'd be happy to discuss how we can work together.

 Balcony TV Tralee has grown into a much bigger project for me in recent times, having gotten involved in the summer of 2015.
 Together with Cillian Garvey, we produce, record and manage the social media side of the show.